auranic/Elastic-principal-graphs/README.md

 # Elastic principal graphs
-Matlab implementation of the interface to constructing Elastic Principal Graphs
+Matlab implementation of the interface to the  Elastic Principal Graphs method

 Principal graphs are graphs that are embedded into a high-dimensional space and minimize the distance to the data points, while maximizing some regular properties.